-As the online market continues to become oversaturated with nano ceramic coating options, the chore of choosing the right paint protection product becomes all the more time consuming and tedious.
+As the online market continues to be oversaturated with nano ceramic coating options, the chore of choosing the right paint protection product has become all the more time consuming and tedious.

-Settling on a ceramic coating with stellar reviews, and 9H-rated levels of scratch resistance protection is but one slice of the proverbial pie.
+However, settling on a ceramic coating with stellar reviews, and 9H-rated levels of scratch resistance protection is but one slice of the proverbial automotive pie.
 You need a ceramic coating that is going to last.
-A product that is going to repel whatever touches it, and give you peace of mind for years to come.
+A product that is going to look great, repel whatever touches it, and hold-up year after year.

 Simply put: The stronger your surface prep, the longer your ceramic coating is going to last, and the better it will be at repelling contaminants.

-Preparation for a DIY ceramic coating is not optional… it’s mandatory.
+Remember, DIY ceramic coating prep work is not optional… it’s mandatory.
 And here’s why…

 Why It’s Important to Prep Your Vehicle Prior to Applying a Ceramic Coating